If Your Partner Wants to Be a Swinger This Weekend, Beware

 “I’m a good listener,” I say.

-“Sneaky,” she grins and then sucking up the last of her mescal with a brown straw.
+“Sneaky.”
+She grins and then sucks up the last of her mezcal with a brown straw.
 “It felt good to say it aloud.”

 We exchange numbers.
 I save her name in my phone as “Jill Lucky Strike.”

-“Well, okey dokey then,” she says and as we part ways, “Hey—never let a man make you feel crazy for not wanting to do what he wants you to do—even for love.
+“Well, okey dokey then,” she says, and as we part ways, “Hey.
+Never let a man make you feel crazy for not wanting to do what he wants you to do—even for love.
 Because that’s not love.”

 On the walk home, I think of Jill’s disappointment and her strength.
 I think of the horrors that must have been Matt’s childhood.
 I hope he doesn’t keep his pain buried and silent.
 I hope he knows he isn’t broken.
 I imagine his smile and the way the corner of his eyes crinkle as his face lights up.
 I think of Jill’s ebullient laugh.
-I think of the shit we all go through and then I think of how resilient we all are.
+I think of the shit we all go through, and then I think of how resilient we all are.